 Federal and state law require health-care institutions to notify patients potentially affected by such incidents.
-In this case, due to insufficient contact information for those who may be affected, individual notifications are not possible.
+Although the identities of the affected patients are known, individual notifications are not possible in this case due to insufficient contact information for those who are affected.

 Individuals who believe they may be affected or have general questions about this occurrence can contact UMMC using the information below.
 UMMC representatives will do all they can to assist concerned individuals in working through this process.